niraj-kumar-r/AI-Course-Recommendation-Chatbot/README.md

 **This is your answer!!**

 # The Chatbot
-- Developed by a team of 4 btech graduates, we priortised 2 factors:
+- We priortised 2 factors:
 1) minimalism
 2) efficiency